tomncooper/streaming-sql/README.md

 $ ./materialize/psql-cli.sh <namespace> 1
 ```

-Where the first argument is the namespace the ksqlDB instance is deployed in and the second argument is a number used to label different invocations of the CLI if you want to run more than one instance for data entry and analysis.
+Where the first argument is the namespace the Materialize instance is deployed in and the second argument is a number used to label different invocations of the CLI if you want to run more than one instance for data entry and analysis.

-Now you can play with materialize and follow the [project quickstart guide](https://materialize.io/docs/get-started/).
+Now you can play with Materialize and follow the [project quickstart guide](https://materialize.io/docs/get-started/).

 ## Apache Calcite